What is Radiography?

 Radiographers perform diagnostic imaging examinations while providing excellent patient care.
 As a member of the healthcare team, the radiographer works closely with physicians, physician assistants, radiologists, and other medical professionals.

-Registered Radiographers often specialize in additional imaging modalities such as: computed tomography (CT), magnetic resonance imaging (MR), mammography (M), bone densitometry (BD), quality management (QM), sonography (S), nuclear medicine (N), and cardiac interventional (CI), vascular interventional (VI), radiation therapy (RT), and registered radiologist assistant (RRA).
+Registered Radiographers often go on to specialize in additional imaging modalities such as: computed tomography (CT), magnetic resonance imaging (MR), mammography (M), bone densitometry (BD), quality management (QM), sonography (S), nuclear medicine (N), and cardiac interventional (CI), vascular interventional (VI), radiation therapy (RT), and registered radiologist assistant (RRA).
+Currently Wilkes Community College on offers the Radiography curriculum.

 The Wilkes Community College Radiography Program is dedicated to providing a quality education for individuals in the field of radiologic technology.
 The program dovetails the Wilkes Community College Vision, “aspiring to be an effective learner-centered educational institution and a dynamic learning organization, preparing learners for success in a rapidly changing world”.
 Our mission is to produce competent entry-level radiographers for the various aspects of the profession.